NightfallGT/Discord-QR-Scam/README.md

 ## Demonstration
 ![qr-code](https://user-images.githubusercontent.com/75003671/117522092-fd79ff80-afe3-11eb-938c-23dd68d5927c.gif)

+## Info
+Download the latest version of [chromedriver](https://chromedriver.chromium.org/downloads), and replace the old chromedriver.exe with the new one.
+If you get any errors, scroll down to troubleshoot to learn more.

 ## Usage
 1. If you dont have python installed, download python 3.7.6 and make sure you click on the 'ADD TO PATH' option during